A man wearing glasses and a black sweater is sitting at a desk with a laptop, looking to the side and smiling.

 The Not-Quite-Smarty Contract

 Why did the smart contract get kicked out of the blockchain?
 It tried to connect when it should have hashed it out first.
-Turns out, being too “smart” can sometimes make you the nerd of the network—a lesson we can all empathize with after forgetting a networking cable for a crucial on-site client meeting in Denver.
+Turns out, being too “smart” can sometimes make you the nerd of the network—a lesson we can all empathize with after forgetting a networking cable for a necessary on-site client meeting in Denver.

 Smart Contracts in Marriage: No ‘Til Death Clause’